berkgonencc/library-management-system/README.md

 5. Use Swagger or any API testing tool to interact with the API endpoints.

 6. Run the unit tests to verify the functionality of the Library class.

-## Docker Support
-This project is Docker-ready.
-If you prefer running the application in a Docker container, follow these steps:
-1. Build the Docker container:
-    ```bash
-    docker run --name PostgreSQL -p 5432:5432 -e POSTGRES_PASSWORD=031506 -d postgres | User name = postgres
-    ```

-The application will be available at http://localhost:8080.

 ## API Endpoints
 The API provides the following endpoints: